-These maps, when compared with how Pitt Meadows residents classified themselves during public engagement, help to demonstrate the proportion of people each variation of the network provides.
+These maps, when compared with how Pitt Meadows residents classified themselves during the first phase of this plan's public engagement, help to demonstrate the proportion of people each variation of the network provides.
 Furthermore, they help to identify gaps in the active transportation network that, if addressed, could improve users' comfort and encourage greater use by tapping into the latent demand for cycling in the community.